 Short-term goals might include saving up for a computer or for travel.
 Medium-term goals might include saving up for a car or a mortgage down payment.
 Long-term goals might include saving up for a child’s education, or for your retirement.

 Once you have set your goals, you can figure out how to achieve them in the framework of your income and expenses.
 You may need to rethink some of your spending patterns, pay down more debt,or even introduce lifestyle changes that lead to the happy fulfillment of the goals you have outlined.

 Just keep in mind that circumstances and goals in life can always change, so you should be prepared to re-evaluate and revise your budget as time goes on.

 Step 3: Develop a Savings Plan

 Every personal budget should include a plan for savings.
-As a matter of fact, the mere act of creating a budget often opens up opportunities for increased savings, since personal spending ends up being better understood and better managed.
+As a matter of fact, the mere act of creating a monthly budget often opens up opportunities for increased savings, since personal spending ends up being better understood and better managed.

 For those who are short on savings, the first budget priority should be to start an emergency fund to cover three to six months worth of expenses.
 In the event of unforeseen circumstances, such as a job loss, the emergency fund provides reasonable breathing space for weathering unwelcome storms.